A 2026 Guide to Assisted Living Facilities – How to Find the Right Community for You

 Level two: Moderate care

-• Assistance with one ADL, such as bathing or dressing.
+• Assistance with one or two ADLs, such as bathing or dressing

 • Medication management

-Seniors with some mobility impairment who need assistance but are still able to eat on their own.
+Seniors with some mobility impairment requiring assistance, who are still able to eat on their own

 • Medication management

-Seniors who have severe physical or cognitive impairment and need assistance with the majority of daily tasks.
+Seniors who have physical or cognitive impairment and need assistance with the majority of daily tasks

 Do I Qualify for Assisted Living?

 If cooking, cleaning, and managing your medication is overwhelming and tiring, assisted living may be for you.
-If you're generally still active and can get around well on your own or with the assistance of a cane or walker, you may benefit from assisted living, where many daily tasks are taken care of.
+If you’re active and get around well on your own, or with the assistance of a cane or walker, you may benefit from assisted living.
+Here many daily task are taken care of for you.
 It frees up your time and energy to enjoy hobbies, spend time with friends and family, and volunteer if you'd like.

 Some signs that you or your loved one may be ready for assisted living include: